SIA searches house in Jammu in terror financing case | Law-Order

 - India

-The Jammu and Kashmir Police's Special Investigation Agency on Tuesday searched a house in the city in connection with a terror financing case, officials said.
+The Jammu and Kashmir Police's Special Investigation Agency (SIA) on Tuesday searched a house here in connection with a terror financing case involving a former minister, officials said.

-The raid was conducted at a house in the Belicharana area in the outskirts of Jammu, the officials said.
+The raid was conducted at the house of a policeman, presently posted in Kashmir, in the Belicharana area in the outskirts of the city, the officials said.

+They said some digital devices were seized during the searches which were conducted as a follow-up in the ongoing investigation in a terror-funding case involving former minister Jatinder Singh alias ''Babu Singh''.

+Singh, Chairman of Nature-Mankind Friendly Global Party, was arrested on April 9, 2022, within days of going underground following the arrest of his worker Mohammad Shareef Shah, a resident of south Kashmir's Kokernag, along with Rs 6.90 lakh hawala money in Jammu.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)